RoobanSappani/Automated-Supermarket-Inventory-Replenishment/README.md

 * columns 4 and 5 represnt the bottom right coordinates of the bounding boxes.
 * column 6 represents the class(Since only one class, it is kept as object)
 * columns 7 and 8 represent the image widths and heights respectively.

+But for the yolo algorithm, we need to change the format accordingly.
+Roboflow.ai provides a interface where it automatically annotates and augments the iamges accordingly to the yolov5 format.
+Unfortunately only upto 1000 images can be annotated for free.
+I used only the resize option(416x416x3) in the preprocessing step.
+So I used the first 1000 images of the train set and splitted it into train-val-test with a 80-10-10 rule.

+# Methodology